 - Use hot water only when necessary (heavy or greasy soils, whites, etc.).
-Use cold water for light soils. - Full loads make the best use of water-heating energy.
+Use cold water for light soils. - 2.
+Full loads make the best use of water-heating energy.
 If proper sorting results in less than full loads, adjust the water level to the size of the load. - 3.
 Avoid rewashing. - Use recommended amount of detergent based on soil level, load size and water hardness.
 See loading information on page 9. - Do not overload the washer.
-See page 11 for loading suggestions. - Use the cycles and wash times recommended for the wash load, fabric type and soil level. - Sort the wash load correctly.
-See Sorting, page 9. - Use high-speed spins on heavy fabrics to reduce required drying time.
+See pages 11 for loading suggestions. - Use the cycles and wash times recommended for the wash load, fabric type and soil level. - Sort the wash load correctly.
+See Sorting, page 9.